cossacklabs/product-docs/acra/configuring-maintaining/general-configuration/acra-keymaker.md

 * `--generate_hmac_key`

-  Generate a new key for HMAC calculation and searchable encryption.
+  Generate a new symmetric key for HMAC calculation and searchable encryption.

 * `--generate_log_key`

-  Generate a new key symmetric key for audit logging.
+  Generate a new symmetric key for audit logging.

 * `--generate_poisonrecord_keys`